OidaTiftla/TemplatingEngine/README.md

     * you can also specify the configuration when creating a new TexWrapper object

 # Classes
-The main classes are CSScriptCompiler, CSTexReportGenerator and TexWrapper
+The main classes are CSScriptCompiler, TexWrapper and CSTexReportGenerator
 ## CSScriptCompiler
-Handles the embedded C#-Code in your .tex-file
+Compiles the .tex-file with the embedded C#-Code in it to an IScript.
+This script you can run and get a string back, that contains the processed input-file.
+The run-method acceptes a dynamic object.
+With this object you can pass values to the script.
+## TexWrapper
+It holds the configuration for the LaTeX-compiler and runs it to create the .pdf-file
 ## CSTexReportGenerator
-Provides some extra handling, file handling, ...
+Handles some stuff around the two classes CSScriptCompiler and TexWrapper, to make world a bit easier.
-While running, it creates a .texcs-file, that contains the code that comes from the CSScriptCompiler and goes into the LaTeX-compiler.
+While running, it creates a .texcs-file, that contains the output from the CSScriptCompiler.
+This goes into the LaTeX-compiler (TexWrapper).

-## TexWrapper
-Runs the LaTeX-compiler to create the .pdf-file
+# Escape-Sequences
+There are some standard escape-sequences CSTexReportGenerator creates for you.
+Offcoures you can add your own ones ;)

+		%## Here you can put your C#-Code ##%
+		\verb|## Here you can put your C#-Code ##|
+		\verb$## Here you can put your C#-Code ##$
+		\begin{comment}## Here you can put your C#-Code ##\end{comment}

 # Example
 ## Sample LaTeX-file